simonchatts/vmcli/README.md

 ## Share folders with host

-Support for sharing folders with the host was added in macOS 12 (Monterey), and this is enabled if compiled on 12.0 or later.

-As of 12.1 the macOS support for this feature seems somewhat unreliable.
+As of 12.1 the macOS support for shared folders seems somewhat unreliable.
 If you want to try it anyway, use `--folder <host path>:<tag>` arguments.
 In the guest, mount these using `-t virtiofs <tag> <guest mountpoint>`.